fmbot-discord/docs/docs/supporter.md

 When your supporter subscription expires, you will be moved back to using Last.fm as your only data source.

 Your imports are however saved and will be available again if you resubscribe in the future.

+#### I have a question that isn't listed here

+Please join [our server](https://discord.gg/fmbot) and make a thread in the #help channel.
+A staff member will try to help you as soon as possible.